KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_cc` parameter sets the network cluster on which the chain can interact with other chains via CryptoConditions modules and MoMoM technology.

-Under most circumstances, this parameter requires the Komodo notarization service to achieve functionality, as it relies on the `pubkey`s of the trusted notary nodes to ensure coin-supply stability.(FIXME this only applies to burn protocol, ac_cc can be used without notarization otherwise)
+Under most circumstances, this parameter requires the Komodo notarization service to achieve functionality, as it relies on the `pubkey`s of the trusted notary nodes to ensure coin-supply stability.(FIXME this only applies to burn protocol, ac_cc can be used without notarization otherwise.
+Applies to cross chain tx validation, but this can't affect supply)

-Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- coins on one asset chain can be directly transferred to any other asset chain that has the same `ac_cc` setting (FIXME if >99)and the same set of notary nodes (same set of `notary pubkeys`) .
+Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- coins on one asset chain can be directly transferred to any other asset chain that has the same `ac_cc` setting and the same set of notary nodes (same set of `notary pubkeys`) .

 ### ac_cc=0